hande-qmc/hande/documentation/manual/tutorials/dmqmc.rst

 :math:`\tau=0` ensuring low energy determinants are initially sampled.
 See [Malone15]_ for details.
 For systems with a good mean-field ground state the user should consider using IP-DMQMC.

-.. [review] - JSS: would encourage guidance to use IP-DMQMC over DMQMC by default for systems with a reasonable mean-field ground state?
-.. [reply] - FDM: Certainly for the UEG, not so sure about everything else it's sort of
-.. [reply] - FDM: a tricky issue since there's the added cost of running for mutliple temperatures.
-Maybe.

 Most of the running details for IP-DMQMC are the same as for DMQMC, however there are some additional considerations.
 This is best demonstrated by running a simulation.
 We will